โญ Why is X-Frame-Options Important for SEO?

 Is X-Frame-Options deprecated?

-No, but it is being augmented by Content Security Policyโs 'frame-ancestors' directive, which offers more flexibility.
+No, but it is being augmented by Content Security Policyโs 'frame-ancestors' directive, which offers more flexibility and control over framing.
+This directive allows you to specify multiple sources and can be more effective in modern web applications.

 Can X-Frame-Options help improve SEO?